My home state offers a full range of seasons, lakes, and culture. Enough for everyone.

 Saint Paul and the East Metro

-Quieter and more European than Minneapolis, Saint Paul, has long been a cultural crossroads as a trading and transportation center and the capital of Minnesota.
+Quieter and and more staid than Minneapolis, Saint Paul has long been a cultural crossroads as a trading and transportation center and the capital of Minnesota.

 It is a quiet multicultural city of museums, parks, colleges, and great food from around the world.

 While the east metro includes a variety of suburbs, it also includes the charming river town of Stillwater.

 On the Road (May 8, 2007)